phpstan/phpstan/website/src/user-guide/output-format.md

 You can pass the following keywords to the `--error-format=X` CLI option of the `analyse` command in order to affect the output:

 - `table`: Default.
 Grouped errors by file, colorized.
 For human consumption.
+Additionally, the `table` formatter will detect it runs in a Continuous Integration environment like GitHub Actions and TeamCity, and besides the table it will also output errors in the specific format for that environment.
 - `raw`: Contains one error per line, with path to file, line number, and error description
 - `checkstyle`: Creates a checkstyle.xml compatible output.
 Note that you'd have to redirect output into a file in order to capture the results for later processing.
 - `json`: Creates minified .json output without whitespaces.
 Note that you'd have to redirect output into a file in order to capture the results for later processing.